graphql-python/graphene/docs/security/maxdepth.rst

 Depth limit Validator
 =====================

 By default, GraphQL queries can be arbitrarily deep.
-This can lead to a denial of service attack where a client can send a deeply nested query that will take a long time to execute.
-For that, you must find a cycle in the graph and iterate over.
+But a profound query can lead to a denial of service attack where a client can send a deeply nested query that will take a long time to execute.

+If you find a cycle in the graph, you can iterate over it to generate big queries to put an extreme load on the backend.

 Example
 -------